It’s that special time of year again when everyone is working hard to make their house the most festive one on the block.

 If you’re like most red-blooded Americans, you know this chore—while it produces a lovely result—can be a lot hard work.
 There’s long hours in the cold, precarious moments spent atop your rickety old ladder and frustrating moments of trying to troubleshoot which strand is causing all those problems.

-Here are our best tips to hang your Christmas lights safely this holiday season:
+Here are our best hanging tips for Christmas light safety this holiday season:

 We know you want to keep up with the Joneses (or maybe you ARE the Joneses), but the solution isn’t to head to your local store and buy as many boxes of lights as you can get your hands on.